Invariant Distributions in Nonlinear Markov Chains with Aggregators: Theory, Computation, and Applications: Main Results

 \subsection{Non-Convergence to the Invariant Distribution}

 Theorem \ref{Theorem: unique} and Proposition \ref{Prop:existence} provide sufficient conditions for the uniqueness of an invariant distribution for the nonlinear Markov kernel $Q$.
 However, these results do not provide conditions under which the sequence of measures $\mu_{t}$ converges weakly to the unique invariant distribution of $Q$.
 Unfortunately, the following example shows that even in a very simple case, the monotonicity conditions that imply uniqueness do not imply convergence.
-This is in sharp contrast with the contraction approach to prove the uniqueness of an invariant distribution that guarantees convergence (e.g., \cite{butkovsky2014ergodic}).\footnote{See \cite{budhiraja2015local} and \cite{ying2018approximation} for further results. } This example illustrates the restricted applicability of any uniqueness result that depends on the ergodicity of chains in the context of nonlinear Markov chains.
+This is in sharp contrast with the contraction approach to study the invariant distributions of nonlinear Markov chain that guarantees convergence (e.g., \cite{butkovsky2014ergodic}).
+In Section~\ref{sec:Non-contraction} we show that the non-contraction property extends to the applications studied in this paper.